Matouba waterfall

 The Resolute tree (Chimarrhis cymosa) is a member of the Rubiaceae family.
 Its straight trunk is covered with smooth, light-coloured bark.
 Its has wide, long and light green leaves.
 The Resolute tree blossoms in April-May and October-November.
 The crown is then covered in white blossom.

 The tree produces very hard, orangey-yellow wood.
-It was used in construction and to make flooring in huts.
+It was used in construction and to make flooring in huts. - River and waterfall

 River Saint-Louis

 The River Saint-Louis marks a natural limit between the municipalities of Saint-Claude and Baillif.
 It takes its source on the slopes of Morne Bontemps and Grand Sans-Toucher, and is then abundantly supplied with water by a large number of gullies arising in Grande Découverte and the Ananas Savannah.
-Downstream it joins the River Des Pères before flowing into the Caribbean Sea.
+Downstream it joins the River Des Pères before flowing into the Caribbean Sea. - River and waterfall

 Matouba Waterfall